-Analyses of rock glacier kinematics are often carried out using remote sensing data, which, in the case of space-borne data, even allow quantification of the rate and direction of rock glacier creep at a global scale (Bertone et al., 2023).
+spaceborne interferometric synthetic aperture radar (InSAR), even allow quantification of the rate and direction of rock glacier creep at a global scale (Bertone et al., 2022).
 On a local scale, drone-based and terrestrial remote sensing techniques, such as LiDAR (Light Detection and Ranging), can cover entire landforms (Vivero et al., 2022).
-In-situ displacement monitoring sensors such as GNSS (global navigation satellite system) deployed over selected parts of rock glaciers provide ground truths with a high temporal resolution (Cicoira et al., 2022).
-Linking remote sensing data, water input, and subsurface data is essential to understand the drivers of rock glacier kinematics and to unravel the complex links between external drivers and the internal characteristics of a rock glacier, and recent literature highlights that air and ground temperature as well as water content are key parameters determining rock glacier kinematics (Cicoira et al., 2019b; Cicoira et al., 2019a).
-The timing of the seasonal snow cover, its depth and duration on and in the surroundings of rock glaciers are of particular importance, as snow is a temperature regulator and a source of meltwater (Kenner et al., 2020).
+In-situ displacement monitoring sensors such as GNSS (global navigation satellite system) deployed over selected parts of rock glaciers provide ground truth, with a high temporal resolution (Cicoira et al., 2022).
+Linking remote sensing data, water input, and subsurface data is essential to understand the drivers of rock glacier kinematics and to unravel the complex links between external drivers and the internal characteristics of a rock glacier, Recent literature highlights that air and ground temperature as well as water content are key parameters determining rock glacier kinematics (Cicoira et al., 2019b; Cicoira et al., 2019a).
+The timing of the seasonal snow cover, its depth and duration on and in the surroundings of rock glaciers are of particular importance, as snow is a temperature